It’s time to rethink email marketing metrics: how to measure what matters now

 How to use “active on site”

 Use website activity data to personalize your email marketing strategy.
-“Active on site” information tells you where people are spending the most time on your website, so you can segment recipients based on their interests and engagement level.
+“Active on site” information tells you where people are spending the most time on your website, so you can segment email recipients based on their interests and engagement level.

 How to improve your “active on site” rate

-1. Segment your lists
+1. Segmenting your lists

-• Suggesting similar products on product description pages
+• Suggest similar products on description pages

-• Investing in detailed product description pages
+• Invest in detailed product description pages

-• Loading quickly, especially on mobile devices
+• Make sure your pages load quickly, especially on mobile devices.

 3. Conversion rate